-Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
-For certain covered services from certain non-network providers, in addition to any applicable copayment, deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
-Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body The deductible does not apply for the first three visits. +The copayment and visit limit are combined on an annual basis for all eligible services identified with this symbol (+) throughout the Benefit Chart section of this Policy.
-D. Diabetes Management and Supplies (for Type I and Type II) Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) 20% coinsurance Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies E. Diagnostic Imaging 1.
-Outpatient MRI, CT and PET CT scans in an office or hospital 20% coinsurance Professional services for an outpatient MRI, CT or PET CT scan in an office or hospital 20% coinsurance Outpatient x-rays and other imaging services in an office or hospital 20% coinsurance
+Your Benefits and the Amount You Pay after Deductible services and addition to the non-no Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+For certain covered services from certain non-network providers, in addition to any applicable deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum. muscle stimulations or other conjunctive or manipulative therapies) conditions related to the muscles, skeleton and nerves of the body abetes Management and Supplies or Type I and Type II) 1.
+Diabetes self-management training and education, including medical nutrition therapy, received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) 20% coinsurance 2.
+Diabetic equipment and supplies, including blood glucose meters received from a pharmacy See Prescription Drugs 3.
+Insulin pumps and their related supplies received from a durable medical equipment provider See Durable Medical Equipment, Prosthetics and Miscellaneous Medical Supplies E. Dia gnostic Imaging 1.
+Outpatient MRI, CT and PET CT scans in an office or hospital 20% coinsurance 2.
+Professional services for an outpatient MRI, CT or PET CT scan in an office or hospital 20% coinsurance